Guide to Almaty - Southern "Capital" of Kazakhstan -

 Arasan Baths Spa

 An excellent way to relax after a long walk in Almaty is to relax in a Spa.
-A bathhouse of Arasan is one of the popular relaxing sites of Almaty residents.
-It is an impressive domed building just across the Panfilov Park.
+Bathhouse of Arasan is one of the popular relaxing sites of Almaty residents.
+It is an impressive domed building just across the Panfilov Park demonstrating the Soviet era luxury.
 It offers Finnish, Russian and Turkish sauna options.
 Oak or birch branches are popular to be used to lash your body in the Russian and Finnish saunas while wearing the Russian style sauna hat and being naked otherwise.
 One can spend entire day getting beautification procedures like massages, manicures, pedicure, eyebrow correction, face masks, eyelash extension or other treatments.

 Hike to Peak Furmanov